 Please be sure to treat everyone with respect.

 Treat everyone in the Turvy community as you would like to be treated: with respect.
 The actions you take while using the Turvy Platform can significantly impact the safety and comfort of others.
 Courtesy matters.
 You are expected to exercise sound judgment and behave decently toward others when using the Turvy Platform and interacting with others in the Turvy community – just as you would in any public place.

 For example, always try to be on time for your ride.
 It's also common courtesy not to shout, swear or slam doors.
-And by tidying up after yourself – taking your rubbish home or cleaning up a spilled drink – you'll help ensure everyone has a pleasant ride.
-Most importantly, remember that when you interact with others in the Turvy community, you may meet people who look different from you or think differently.
+And by tidying up after yourself – taking your rubbish home or cleaning up a spilled drink –, you'll help ensure everyone has a pleasant ride.
+Most importantly, remember that when you interact with others in the Turvy community, you may meet people who look or think differently from you.
 Please respect those differences.
-We believe that everyone should feel supported and welcomed when interacting with others in the Turvy community.
+Everyone should feel supported and welcomed when interacting with others in the Turvy community.
 We've created standards and policies on physical contact, inappropriate conduct and sexual assault and misconduct, threatening and rude behaviour, post-trip communication, discrimination and property damage.

 Don't touch strangers or anyone you have just met using the Turvy Platform.
 Limited exceptions are permitted for people needing or requesting physical assistance (for example, riders using Turvy who may require assistance getting into and out of the vehicle).
 Hurting or intending to hurt anyone is never allowed.

 We all value our personal space and privacy.
 It's ok to chat with other people.
 But please don't comment on someone's appearance or ask whether they are single or their circumstances.
 Be mindful that people may not appreciate being asked about their personal lives, including children, work, lives, or relationship status.